 Remember To Keep Things Realistic

-Making dietary changes is something that needs to be approached carefully so our final bit of advice on helping your Beagle to lose weight is to keep things measured and realistic.
-Your vet needs to be involved in this process and results are going to be slow.
+Making dietary changes needs to be approached carefully, so our final bit of advice on helping your Beagle lose weight is to keep things measured and realistic.
+Your vet needs to be involved in this process, and results are going to be slow.

 What Medical Conditions Cause A Beagle To Become Overweight